silaspe/maths/docs/eigen.md

 $$ r = \frac{1}{\phi}, r =\frac{1}{\psi}  $$

-once again, the $\phi$ one is convergent, the $\psi$ one is not.
+Once again, the $\phi$ one is convergent, the $\psi$ one is not.

-but, if it is convergent when making the next fibbonacci number, then all possible starting conditions* will eventually approach the $\frac{F_n}{F_{n - 1}} = \phi$, but if that is true than...
+but, if it is convergent when making the next fibonacci number, then all possible starting conditions* will eventually approach the $\frac{F_n}{F_{n - 1}} = \phi$, but if that is true then...

-*even if it is not stable, if the starting conditions lie directly the alternitave line, the ratio of terms dosen't approach, but always is $\psi$, but that is irrational, so an easy fix is to make both of the enitial conditions integers.
+*Even if it is not stable, if the starting conditions lie directly on the alternative line, the ratio of terms doesn't approach, but always is $\psi$, but that is irrational, so an easy fix is to make both of the initial conditions integers.
 Anyways...

 $$ \frac{F_{n + 1}}{F_n} \to \phi $$

 $$ F_{n + 1} \approx \phi F_n $$

-okay, I have the next fibonacci number, onto foxes and rabitts
+okay, I have the next fibonacci number, onto foxes and rabbits

 ### which one would win in a boxing match, the fox or the rabbit?